 - Season to taste as you wish with garlic powder, salt and pepper etc.

 - Add flour to create a thickening agent, then add your chicken broth or chicken stock and bring to a boil.
 Add heavy cream or milk, reduce heat and simmer uncovered for a few minutes.

 - If you want your homemade condensed soup to be thicker add 1/4 cup more heavy cream.
-Alternatively you can whisk together 2 tsp cornstarch with a few tbsp cold water and add that in.

 How do you thicken cream of mushroom soup?